TheMITTech/breakdown/README.md

 ### 3) Edit the files you just pulled from Github
 1. Open script.js.
-2. Fill out the "GOOGLE_DOC_KEY," "TITLE," and "HEADLINE."
+2. Fill out the "GOOGLE_DOC_KEY", "TITLE", and "HEADLINE".
     * GOOGLE_DOC_KEY => In your Google Doc spreadsheet, click on File -> Publish to the Web and then copy and paste the key in link (located inside the box at the bottom of the popup).
 The key is